ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-22-Games-wot-I-played-in-2019.md

 Here's a take, though.
 That campaign?
 It's okay.
 It's... fine.
 7/10.
 Standards for singleplayer shooters must've been awful in 2016, because while the novelty levels are neat, the real belters are few and far between.
 They're also not enough to hold up how naff the setting is - a beautiful, mil-tech sci-fi world with absolutely no character behind its main actors.

 It took Apex to turn the Frontier into something with character - just enough to add some devilishly fun characters into the Respawn battle royale.
-ApeLegs is probably the 2019 game I spent the most time with in 2019.
+Apelegs is probably the 2019 game I spent the most time with in 2019.
 I'd missed the BR craze - PUBG was pricey and dour-looking, while Fortnite moves too fast to keep up with.

 Apex, though?
 It's brill.
 Wallrunning and mechs aren't missed when you're sliding down hillsides and vaulting entire buildings.
 It keeps delivering, too.
 The latest map blew King's Canyon out of the water.
 Halloween resurrected Halo 3 zombies and revived Titanfall's dropship escapes.